meln5674/k8s-smoke-test/README.md

 The CLI will first deploy the helm chart, and wait for the job to complete.

+Next, the deployment's pod will be fetched using the API.
+This pod will be port-forwarded to, and a GET request will be sent to to retrieve the file written by the job.

+Next, the pods logs will be streamed to the console.

-Then, it will make a GET request to the Ingress to retrieve the file written by the job.
+Then, it will make a GET request to the Deployment's Ingress to retrieve the file written by the job.

-Next, it will make a GET request to the NodePort underlying the LoadBalancer to receive the file written by the job.
+Next, it will make a GET request to the NodePort underlying the StatefulSet's LoadBalancer to receive the file written by the job.

-Finally, it will make a POST request to the LoadBalancer service to create a file, and then a GET request to the LoadBalancer endpoint (as reported by the status) to retrieve that same file.
+Finally, it will make a POST request to the StatefulSet's LoadBalancer service to create a file, and then a GET request to the LoadBalancer endpoint (as reported by the status) to retrieve that same file.

 ## Running